wso2/docs-is/en/docs/deploy/service-provider-related-tables.md

-# service provider Related Tables
+# Service Provider Related Tables

 This section lists out all the service provider related tables and their attributes in the WSO2 Identity Server database.